Skip to main content

 How to get there

 Follow I-87 north for to the North Hudson Exit, #29.
 From here follow Boreas Road west toward Newcomb.
 Continue nearly 18 miles to Tahawus Road on your right.
 Continue on Tahawus Road for 6.5 miles.
 Here you will reach a bridge over the Hudson River on your right.
 Stay left on Upper Works Road.
-You will pass by the McIntyre Blast Furance and the Santanoni trailhead before arriving at your destination 3.0 miles from the intersection of Tahawus and Upper Works roads.
+You will pass by the McIntyre Blast Furnace and the Santanoni trailhead before arriving at your destination 3.0 miles from the intersection of Tahawus and Upper Works roads.

 Accessibility Information